Dollar slams yen and safe-haven status, gold gains

 Analysts cited a Global Times report that said a central Beijing hospital recorded 36 new cases among hospital staff and patients’ families, causing U.S. stocks to drop further on fear infections could be rising rapidly in the capital.

-E*Trade jumped 22.1% after Morgan Stanley offered to buy it in a $13 billion stock deal, the biggest acquisition by a Wall Street bank since the financial crisis.
+E*Trade jumped 21.8% after Morgan Stanley offered to buy it in a $13 billion stock deal, the biggest acquisition by a Wall Street bank since the financial crisis.
+Shares of Morgan Stanley fell 4.55%.

 MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.5% overnight, led by drops in Hong Kong’s Hang Seng and South Korea’s KOSPI.

 Oil prices rose further after a U.S. report showed a draw in gasoline inventories and a much smaller-than-anticipated rise in crude stocks.

 U.S. gasoline stockpiles fell 2 million barrels in the week to Feb.
 14. Analysts had estimated an increase of 400,000 barrels.

 Data from the U.S. Energy Information Administration (EIA) showed that crude inventories rose only 414,000 barrels last week, compared with a 2.5 million-barrel rise that analysts had expected in a Reuters poll.

 Brent crude futures rose 19 cents to settle at $59.31 a barrel and West Texas Intermediate gained 49 cents to settle at $53.78 a barrel.